ehacinom/timeseries/README.md

 **Sockets**
 We used web sockets in our Twitter clone, and in our little whiteboard project.
 I really like the interaction of each client being both a receiver and an emitter of messages.
 Sockets also lend themselves really well to real-time data, and timeseries, and javascript is *the* language for showcasing dynamic web pages!
 Perfect.
 Moreover, using websockets allows me to explore some internet-enabled hardware, which another classmate here has introduced me to, this term the "Internet of Things".

+On the backend, I needed a pure Javascript implementation of websockets, as the Tessel doesn't handle a lot of binary addons (code written in C, for example).
+I found a library that worked with streams and was able to stream over data to my Node server.
+However, the Node.js websocket library didn't have browser support, which is the sole environment of D3.js.
+So I needed a different library on the front.

+There was a moment of genius when Nick realized that websockets all follow the socket protocol, ie, we could be using different libraries on the front and the back.
+Then, he introduced me to the browser and native JS implementation of Websockets, which worked wonderfully.

 **Fullstack**
 I'd like to think that I could think of something like this without the structure of Fullstack, but, not going to lie, absolutely _none_ of this would have happened without the quick iteration of so much information.
 The topics introduced were mostly not new, which helped their accessibility, and they were presented in a way that encouraged me to a lot of things that are both personally interesting and challenging!